-The coffee triangle is a popular destination for people who are backpacking through Colombia.
-And that’s for a good reason.
-This region is beautiful and easy to travel.
-The area has a lot of natural beauty to offer and there are loads to see and do.
+The coffee triangle of Colombia is a popular destination for people who are backpacking through Colombia and that’s for a good reason.
+The coffee region is beautiful and easy to travel.
+The area has a lot of natural beauty to offer and there’s loads to see and do.

 Most travelers use Salento as their main travel hub, as we did.

-Salento is a nice and cute town in the mountains.
-It’s a great hub to visit the famous Valle de Cocora with its huge coconut trees and beautiful hikes.
+Salento is a nice and cute town in the mountains, not too far from the famous Valle de Cocora with its huge coconut trees and beautiful hiking conditions.
 Read more about hiking Cocora Valley below!

-From Salento, access to coffee plantations and coffee tours is easy.
-You won’t have a hard time booking a coffee tour from your hostel or from one of the tourist offices.
+From Salento, access to coffee plantations and coffee tours is easy and you won’t have a hard time booking a coffee tour from your hostel or from one of the tourist offices in town.

 We actually wrote an article about Guatape and its Penol.

-San Agustin is a smaller town in Colombia.
-You can do some interesting activities in this area.
-The town can be visited from Popayan.
-But it’s a long and bumpy ride, which takes around 5 hours and is partially unpaved.
-When we were there, they were working on a road to San Agustin.
-So you might be in luck once this road is finished.
+San Agustin is a smaller town in Colombia where you can do some interesting activities.
+The town can be visited from Popayan, but it’s along and bumpy ride, which takes around 5 hours and is partially unpaved.
+When we were there, they were working on a road to San Agustin, so you might be in luck once this road is finished.

-Most travelers in San Agustin are there to see the famous pre-Columbian statues that the region is known for.
-The archeological park of San Agustin and Parque de Los Idoles are a tourist highlight.
-They’re interesting and different than most archeology we’d seen before and the statues are peculiar.
+Most travelers who are backpacking in Colombia, visit San Agustin to see the famous pre-Columbian statues that the region is known for.
+The archeological park of San Agustin and Parque de Los Idoles are different from most we’d seen before and the statues are peculiar.

-The town of Santa Cruz de Mompos was the inspiration for Gabriel Garcia Marquez’ One Hundred Years of Solitude.
+Mompos has been the inspiration for Gabriel Garcia Marquez when he wrote One Hundred Years of Solitude.
 If you haven’t read this book yet, I recommend doing so before visiting Mompos.

 The desolate colonial town of Mompos is a Unesco Heritage site.
 You need a little more time in order to reach the town.
 That’s because it’s surrounded by wetlands and the Magdalena river.